 Let our guide walk you through the labyrinth of streets too narrow for cars to pass.
 It's a historical and cultural journey through the old slave market, Darajani market place, the House of Wonders, the Old Fort and the Sultan’s Palace.

-SNORKLING NEAR BELLEVUE GUESTHOUSE
+SNORKLING NEAR BELLEVUE LODGE

 Meet Ramadan, he is a local fisherman working near Bellevue Guesthouse.
 Take a trip on his dhow boat to the Blue Lagoon and enjoy snorkeling in the kristal clear Indian Ocean.
 When the wind is good Ramadan will hoist the sail of his dhow boat.